kendravant/gc_project/README.md

 README
 ========================================================

-This repository contains the data munging code required to create a normalised feature set for mean, std and meanFreq features from the UCI_HAR dataset.
+This repository contains the data munging code required to create a normalised feature set for mean, standard deviation and mean frequency features from the UCI_HAR dataset.

 The file run_analysis.R reads in the datasets: